-Preventive care:

-- The Value Plus Option covers preventive care, including well-child care, immunizations, routine screening mammograms, pap smears, male health screenings and annual routine physical exams for participants of all ages when you use network providers.
-Non-routine tests for certification, sports or insurance are not covered unless medically necessary. - The Value Option covers preventive care, including well-child care, immunizations, routine screening mammograms, pap smears, male health screenings and annual routine physical exams for participants of all ages when you use network providers.
-Non-routine tests for certification, sports or insurance are not covered unless medically necessary. - Preventive care covered under the Standard Medical Options and out-of-network care under the Value Plus Option includes routine screening mammograms (see "Mammograms" in this section for guidelines) and well-child care for children up to age two (including initial hospitalization following birth, all immunizations and up to seven well-child care visits).
-The Value Option does not cover preventive care out-of-network. - Private duty nursing care: Coverage includes medically necessary care by a licensed nurse if it is of a type or nature not normally furnished by hospital floor nurses. - Prostheses: Prostheses (such as a leg, foot, arm, hand or breast) necessary because of illness, injury or surgery.
+Preventive care: Covers preventive care, including well-child care, immunizations, routine screening mammograms, pap smears, male health screenings and annual routine physical exams for participants of all ages.
+Non-routine tests for certification, sports or insurance are not covered unless medically necessary.

+Private duty nursing care: Coverage includes medically necessary care by a licensed nurse in a home setting.

+Prostheses: Prostheses (such as a leg, foot, arm, hand or breast) necessary because of illness, injury or surgery.
 Replacement of prosthesis is only covered when medically necessary because of a change in the patient's condition (improvement or deterioration) or due to the natural growth of a child.
-Replacement of a prosthesis resulting from normal wear and tear is not covered. - Radiology (X-ray): Examination and treatment by X-ray or other radioactive substances, imaging/scanning (MRI, PET, CAT and ultrasound), diagnostic laboratory tests and routine mammography screenings for women (see "Mammograms" in this section for guidelines). - Under the Value Option and the Value Plus Option, in-network coverage depends on whether the care is received in a hospital-based setting or a physician's office or laboratory facility.
+Replacement of a prosthesis resulting from normal wear and tear is not covered.

+Radiology (X-ray): Examination and treatment by X-ray or other radioactive substances, imaging/scanning (MRI, PET, CAT and ultrasound), diagnostic laboratory tests and routine mammography screenings for women (see "Mammograms" in this section for guidelines).

+In-network coverage depends on whether the care is received in a hospital-based setting or a physician's office or laboratory facility.
+If you use an in-network, non-hospital facility (doctor's office, imaging center, etc.), then these services are covered at 100%.

+Reconstructive surgery: Surgery following an illness or injury, including contralateral reconstruction to correct asymmetry of bilateral body parts, such as breasts or ears.
+Additionally, under the Women's Health and Cancer Rights Act, covered reconstructive services include:

+- Reconstruction of the breast on which a mastectomy was performed, - Surgery or reconstruction of the other breast to produce a symmetrical appearance, - Services in connection with other complications resulting from a mastectomy, such as lymphedemas, and - · Prostheses.

+Retail Clinic Visits: If you go to an in-network retail clinic (such as Minute Clinic in CVS stores, Healthcare Clinics in Walgreens stores, the Clinic at WalMart, etc.) and you are enrolled in the Standard/OOA medical Otion for health care services, the eligible expense is subject to the deductible and co-insurance, and is not paid as a co-payment.

-- Reconstructive surgery: Surgery following an illness or injury, including contralateral reconstruction to correct asymmetry of bilateral body parts, such as breasts or ears.
-Additionally, under the Women's Health and Cancer Rights Act, covered reconstructive services include: - Reconstruction of the breast on which a mastectomy was performed, - Surgery or reconstruction of the other breast to produce a symmetrical appearance, - Services in connection with other complications resulting from a mastectomy, such as lymphedemas, and - Prostheses. - Speech therapy: Restorative and rehabilitative care and treatment for loss or impairment of speech when the treatment is medically necessary because of an illness (other than a mental, psychoneurotic or personality disorder), injury or surgery.
-If the loss or impairment is caused by a congenital anomaly, surgery to correct the anomaly must be performed before the therapy. - Surgery: When medically necessary and performed in a hospital, freestanding surgical facility or physician's office.
-(See "CheckFirst (Predetermination of Benefits)" on page 70 for details about hospital pre-authorization and pre-determination of benefits.) - Temporomandibular joint dysfunction (TMJD): Eligible expenses under the medical benefits include only the following, if medically necessary: - Injection of the joints - Bone resection - Application of splints, arch bars or bite blocks if their only purpose is joint stabilization and not orthodontic correction of a malocclusion - Manipulation or heat therapy
+Speech therapy: Restorative and rehabilitative care and treatment for loss or impairment of speech when the treatment is medically necessary because of an illness (other than a mental, psychoneurotic or personality disorder), injury or surgery.
+If the loss or impairment is caused by a congenital anomaly, surgery to correct the anomaly must be performed before the therapy.
+Maintenance treatments (once your maximum therapeutic benefit has been reached) are not covered.

+Surgery: When medically necessary and performed in a hospital, freestanding surgical facility or physician's office.
+(See "CheckFirst (Predetermination of Benefits)" for details about hospital pre-authorization and pre-determination of benefits.)

+Temporomandibular joint dysfunction (TMJD): Eligible expenses under the medical benefits include only the following, if medically necessary:

+- Injection of the joints

+- Bone resection

+- Application of splints, arch bars or bite blocks if their only purpose is joint stabilization and not orthodontic correction of a malocclusion

+- Manipulation or heat therapy

+- Temporomandibular joint replacement, ONLY if ALL of the following conditions are met: - It is the treatment of last resort ("salvage" treatment) - It has been documented by clinical records that all other medically appropriate lesser treatments have been performed and have failed (and the failure is not due to patient non-compliance) - The prosthetic implant system being used is a total implant system manufactured by either TMJ Concepts, Inc. or Walter Lorenz Surgical, Inc. - The patient meets all generally accepted medical/surgical criteria for total replacement of the TMJ - o The TMJ replacement is not used on an experimental or investigational basis